-If your TV/Monitor does not have HDMI input, select the highest quality video format available on your TV/Monitor and utilize this as T 175's preferred Monitor OUT.
-In most cases, this will be Component Video, but on some older TVs, S-Video maybe the best quality connection.
+It is suggested that you select the highest quality video format available on your TV Monitor and utilize this for your Monitor OUT connection from the T 785 to the TV Monitor.
+In most cases this will be Component Video or HDMI (where possible), but on some older TV's S-Video may be the best quality connection.